 Mesh System Similarities

 Mesh systems automatically choose the clearest frequency band and channel to connect to the internet or to a particular device; some will let you manually select the clearest channel if you're technically inclined.
 All mesh systems are compatible with all flavors of Wi-Fi.
+Some smart home devices, however, such as some Wi-Fi security cameras, require a connection specifically to a 2.4GHz network.
+In some cases, the mesh system doesn't recognize this requirement and the camera won't connect to the mesh networks.
+There are some mesh systems that allow you to create segregated 2.4GHz and 5GHz networks, or you may have to add a 2.4GHz Wi-Fi extender to your system for these stubborn smart home devices.

 To successfully control new smart home device, clear, strong Wi-Fi signals are crucial.